 When soundproofing a room, be sure that you seal all seams and gaps.
 If air or light can pass through your wall construction, SO CAN SOUND!

 You will want to use a caulk specifically meant to block the sound.
 Ohio Sealants make an acoustical sound caulk.
-Pro Series SC175 comes in a 28 oz tube and will do approximately 40 linear feet of caulk.
+Pro Series OSI® SC-175 comes in a 28 oz. tube that contains approximately 40 linear feet of caulk.
 You will need a larger caulking gun as these tubes are larger than the traditional caulk or adhesive.

 Before applying your sound caulk, be sure to clean the areas from dirt.